Fraternal Order of Moai: Purpose

 The Order's mission statement describes it as the "premier fraternal organization and social network for all men and women interested in tiki culture and the Polynesian pop era."

 The Order is an Ohio non-profit corporation and a tax exempt 501(c)(10) Domestic Fraternal Society.

 The Fraternal Order of Moai Foundation is also an Ohio non-profit corporation and a tax exempt 501(c)(3) Organization.

 Membership

 Members of the group are referred to as Fellow Moai and senior members called The Honui wear a distinctive blue fez at events.
+Photos from a national convention in 2025 show some members wearing a different blue fez but the significance is not known yet.
 There are members throughout the United States and in parts of Canada.

 Membership is selective and requires the sponsorship of a current member in good standing.
 Interested adults must complete a membership process after requesting membership.

 The Order held a national convention in 2010 to celebrate the fifth anniversary of the founding of the group which is called "Poreko."
 Twitter and Facebook posts by the group have featured a logo for a tenth anniversary convention event which was held in 2015 and a 20th anniversary event in 2025.